NIKOLAI-GOGOL444/mini-swerve-drive-train/README.md

+IMPORTANT NOTE FOR OITPOT REVIEWERS: please ignore the pcb stuff in my BOM.CSV and files and stuff.
+I do not have a pcb design yet, so I will not be requesting funding for that part of this project, and will request for it as a sepreate project at a later time.

 hi!

 im making a mini swerve drive train inspired by FRC swerve drive trains, because they just make me so happy lol.